Publishing Open Access Books: Funding

 It is important to know the timeline of when your funder will be able to release the fees for your open access project as the timeline may be longer than you expect.
 Taylor & Francis will need the BPC when the final manuscript is submitted in order to progress to the publication stage.

-Q. Are you eligible for a discount or waiver?
+Q. Are you eligible for a discount?